Hanokk/hanok.github.io/_posts/2018-07-31-python-tidbits.markdown

 ---

 ## Conditional flows
 * No switch statements instead only if-else.
-	**Eg:

 	{% highlight py %}
 	if a:
 	elif b:
 	else:
 	{% endhighlight %}
 * for statement:
-	**Eg

 * for exhaustion can transfer control to else

 	{% highlight py %}
 	for w in range(5):
 		print w
 	else:
 		print ""
 	{% endhighlight %}

 ## Functions
-	*functions call can have fewer arguments to pass than the actual definition if the function definition has as default value to pass.
+* functions call can have fewer arguments to pass than the actual definition if the function definition has as default value to pass.
-	**Eg

 	{% highlight py %}
 	def funct(a,b=2,c=3):
 		print(a,b,c);
 	{% endhighlight %}

 ## New
-	* in : if a value is present in the sequence (more to explore)
+* `in` : if a value is present in the sequence (more to explore)

 ## Built-ins
-	**range - Iterator
+- range - Iterator